Sazgar

 Sazgar Engineering Works Limited (/ur/ sahz-GAHR) is a Pakistani automotive assembler headquartered in Lahore.
 It specialises in the assembly of cars and rickshaws.

 History

 Sazgar Engineering Works was founded in September 1991 as a private limited company.
 It was converted into a public limited company in November 1994.
 In 1996, it was listed on the Karachi Stock Exchange.

 In 2022, Haval H6 HEV vehicle was launched.
 It is assembled under a joint venture of Sazgar Engineering Works Ltd and Great Wall Motor of China.

 Sazgar has been producing motorized rickshaws since 2005.
 In February 2024, it became the first company in Pakistan to obtain a license to produce electric three-wheelers.
-As of early 2025, Sazgar holds approximately a 30% share of the Pakistani rickshaw market, manufacturing around 2,500 units per month, of which approximately 30 are electric models.
+As of February 2026, Sazgar holds approximately a 30% share of the Pakistani rickshaw market, producing 3350 units monthly, including around 30 electric models.

 Products

 BAIC

-The company agreed with Chinese vehicle manufacturer BAIC to launch of three vehicles in Pakistan which includes:
+The company reached an agreement with Chinese vehicle manufacturer BAIC to launch of three vehicles in Pakistan, which include: